gbone001/hall-frontline-pass/README.md

 ## Highlights

 - **Self-service VIPs** - players register once and press **Get VIP** whenever they need a slot.
+- **Moderator assist: /assignvip** - moderators can grant a temporary Discord role to a member so they can access the VIP channel to register and claim; the role is removed automatically after claiming.
 - **Smart transport** - CRCON HTTP (with automatic login/token refresh) first, RCON fallback second.
 - **Always-on control panel** - the Discord message survives restarts and can be reposted via `/repost_frontline_controls`.
 - **Duplicate protection** - blocks reused T17 IDs and can ping a moderator channel/role.